ladapn/wallckr/README.md

 - PlatformIO
   - Is used as a build management tool
   - [Install platformio](https://platformio.org/install) either as a standalone tool or as an extension for your favorite IDE
+    - In case you want to use it as a standalone tool consider adding it to your $PATH: `export PATH=$PATH:$HOME/.platformio/penv/bin`
 - Arduino libraries
   - NOTE: These libraries are defined in `platformio.ini` and platformio downloads them automagically during first build, there is no need to download them manually
   - [NewPing](https://bitbucket.org/teckel12/arduino-new-ping/wiki/Home)